Adolis García Player Props: Rangers vs. Reds

 Adolis García At The Plate

-- Garcia has 20 hits, which leads Texas hitters this season, while batting .250 with 10 extra-base hits.
+- Garcia leads Texas in total hits (21) this season while batting .250 with 10 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 97th in batting average, 131st in on-base percentage, and 23rd in slugging.
+- Among qualified batters, he ranks 96th in batting average, while his on-base percentage ranks 129th and he is 27th in slugging.

-- Garcia has driven in a run in 12 games this year (60.0%), including seven games with more than one RBI (35.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Garcia has driven home a run in 12 games this year (57.1%), including more than one RBI in 33.3% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 60.0% of his games this year, with two or more runs scored in 15.0%.
+- He has scored a run in 13 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.